-- lived experience with relevant diverse communities - · connection to communities - understanding of the range of diverse communities in Kāpiti - ability to work in a team.
+- lived experience with relevant diverse communities - community connections with other people with disabilities - understanding of the range of diverse communities in Kāpiti - ability to work in a team.

 There may be times when the Chair and Council Advisor decide to co-opt another member to the Advisory Group to meet a specific need or identified gap.